babynus/projeqtor/branches/V9.1/projeqtor/docs/user/Gantt.rst

 .. _checkbox-gantt:

-.. rubric:: |elevenBLC| Checkbox for display
+.. rubric:: |elevenBLC| Other options: checkbox for display

 At the end of the first zone, you have the choice to display or not, certain information on the Gantt chart.